Registration Options

 2. Describe best practices for psychedelic implementation into substance use disorder treatment.

-3. Formulate a comprehensive treatment plan for patients undergoing psychedelic assisted therapy for a substance use disorders.
+3. Formulate a comprehensive treatment plan for patients undergoing psychedelic assisted therapy for a substance use disorder.

-Street Medicine: Psychiatric Care for Individuals who are Unhoused
+Street Medicine: Psychiatric Care for Individuals who are Unsheltered

-3. Assess the role of health care team members, including psychiatric pharmacists, in street medicine teams.
+2. Assess the role of the health care team members, including psychiatric pharmacists, in street medicine teams.

 Continuing Education Credit and Disclosures